 Management will provide reasonable pest control services on a regular basis in order to

 promote a healthy environment and the prevention of pest infestations.
 Tenants are required to adhere to all treatment and inspection notifications, and to allow management access to their unit for implementing and carrying out extermination programs.
 Management will notify Tenants in advance of each pest inspection, including providing preparation sheets which detail the tasks to be performed in advance by the Tenant.

 Tenants agree to report all pest infestations and/or problems to the management office immediately, and for new Tenants, within 7 days of move-in.
 Proper pest control requires Tenants and management to work together in carrying out effective extermination procedures.
-Failure to report pest problems in a timely manner constitutes a material violation of the Lease, and/or may be considered “other good cause” to terminate or not renew a Tenant’s lease.
+Failure to report pest problems in a timely manner constitutes a material violation of the Lease, and/or may be considered “other good cause” to terminate or non-renewal of Tenant’s lease agreement.

 Bed bugs have proven to be extremely difficult pests to eradicate in a multi-family environment and require the full cooperation and assistance from the Tenant in order that the Landlord may properly access and treat the problem.
 This may require additional efforts by the Tenant to properly prepare the unit for treatment and to follow-up any treatments with appropriate inspections and procedures.

 Tenant agrees to cooperate fully with and to undertake all reasonable efforts and tasks required by Management, to eradicate pests.
-Tenant’s full cooperation includes but is not limited to immediately reporting pest infestation to the Management Office, making the premises available for entry to complete inspections and treatment, completing all required pre-treatment activities, evacuating the premises during and after treatment for the required time frame, completing all required post-treatment activities, and immediately reporting ineffective treatment or re-infestations to the management Office in writing.
+Tenant’s full cooperation includes but is not limited to immediately reporting pest infestation to the Management Office, making the premises available for entry to complete inspections and treatment, completing all required pre-treatment activities, evacuating the premises during and after treatment for the required time frame, completing all required post-treatment activities, and immediately reporting ineffective treatment or re-infestations to the management Office in writing. .

 Tenant may request reasonable extermination services at any time.
 There is no charge to the Tenant for reasonable extermination services.
 All requests shall be made in writing at the Management Office.